gwk/pithy/readme.md

 All code is dedicated to the public domain under CC0.
 Opinions vary, but this approach to licensing arguably creates the least burden for users who copy, modify, and intermix the code.
 Attribution is nonetheless appreciated!

+# Packaging Status

+Please note that the packages published to PyPI frequently lag behind the state of this repository.
+If you are interested in a using a package via PyPI, please get in touch.

 # Packaging and Installation